Adapting policy and design to accommodate the changing transportation landscape

 - How to explain the value of curb uses to stakeholders

-This project represents the first proactive collaboration between ITE and NACTO to source a new practitioners’ guide.
-The guide will consider regulatory, operations, and technology strategies to optimize curb access and usage, and feature case studies and reference material for quick reference by ITE and NACTO members.
+The guide considers regulatory, operations, and technology strategies to optimize curb access and usage, and feature case studies and reference material for quick reference by ITE members.

 The guide is being assembled based on an initial white paper by NACTO, case study surveys of NACTO and ITE members (survey out now to request these), as well as presentations and workshops at key conferences in 2017/2018.